-Alternative 1: No action
+Alternative 1: No action (status quo).

-Alternative 2: Allow retention of legal-sized halibut in pot gear used to fish sablefish IFQ1 in the BSAI, provided the IFQ holder also holds sufficient halibut IFQ for that IPHC regulatory area.
+Alternative 2: Allow retention of legal-sized halibut in single or longline pot gear used to fish for halibut or sablefish IFQ/CDQ in the BSAI provided the IFQ/CDQ holder holds sufficient halibut IFQ/CDQ for that IFQ regulatory area.